vberlier/narmock/README.md

 # narmock

-Minimal mocking utility for C projects.
+> A minimal mocking utility for C projects.